Hatch Warren and Beggarwood Biodiversity Improvement Zone

 The areas identified on the map will be surveyed during April and May to see what species are within those areas.
 This will be carried out through a walk over survey that will estimate plant species coverage using a nationally recognised method within identified areas and then will be left uncut during spring and summer to allow grassland species to flower and set seed and insects to use the habitats.
 The areas will then be surveyed again in September prior to cutting to see what changes there have been to plants and wildlife.

-When the grass is cut, it will have to be collected.
+When the grass is cut, it will not have to be collected.
 This is because grass mowings naturally enrich the soil allowing the grass to thrive.
 If the grass mowings are collected, the soil may become less rich over time and wildflowers thrive in poorer soils.

 During the growing season between about April and September when they are not cut, the grass will look longer, however this will help other grass and plant species to establish and to create habitats for wildlife.